 Years ago nearly all of our implementations were completed on-site.
 Since 2015 with the introduction of Oracle Cloud, those implementations have shifted to 50% on-site and 50% remote.
 Since the COVID-19 shutdown we have had to learn how to take our implementations and push them to 100% virtual.
 Many of our projects were mid-implementation when the shutdown started so our clients had to quickly get their workforce up and running from home.
 At Highstreet we had to find ways to interact with our clients and maintain the same level of engagement in order to meet project timelines and deliverables.
 There are a few things we learned along the way while implementing successful projects.
+So here are some expert tips on facilitating successful projects during COVID-19.

 - Schedule meetings to facilitate teamwork and collaboration.
 We schedule semi-weekly meetings for 2-3 hours in order to hold working sessions so end-users can ask questions, we can run through different scenarios together and have dedicated time to work on the project together.